AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 In Adobe Campaign, users are **operators** and **operator groups** represent user roles.

 An operator is an Adobe Campaign user who has permissions to log in and perform actions.
-By default, operators are stored in the **[!UICONTROL Administration > Access management > Operators]** node.
+Operators are created in the Admin Console.

 As a Campaign v8 user, you connect to Adobe Campaign with your Adobe ID.